-Though Pakistani Christians have historically supported more liberal parties, there is evidence significant numbers backed the conservative Pakistan Muslim League-Nawaz (PMLN) this time.
+Though Christians in Pakistan have historically supported more liberal parties, there is evidence significant numbers backed the conservative Pakistan Muslim League-Nawaz (PMLN) this time.
 Unlike PMLN campaigns of the 1990s that carried Islamic overtones, the 2013 campaign focused on Pakistan’s chronic electricity shortages, relations with India and the United States, and domestic Taliban-sponsored terrorism.
 During the campaign, Sharif promised that his party would give equal rights to minorities, including Christians.

 “The situation of Christians may be different this time because [the] Sharif brothers have promised to bring positive changes for minorities,” said Irfan Barkat, a Christian activist who once worked with the National Commission of Justice and Peace.
 Barkat said Christian voters may have been further encouraged by the Punjab government’s eventual response to a March riot in the Joseph Colony sector of Lahore.
 Thousands of Muslims, enraged by allegations that a Christian man had insulted the Prophet Mohammed, torched about 150 Christian homes, forcing hundreds of families to flee, and beating some of those who remained.
 The Pakistan Supreme Court accused Lahore police of standing by during the violence and demanded an investigation.
 After finding the Punjab government’s initial response lacking, the government extended a belated offer to help victims rebuild their homes.